 The fund was originally capped at $500,000, but due to the high number of applications, an additional $500,000 of investment was provided for a total of $1 million.

-The fund is one of the initiatives dedicated to celebrating and empowering women and girls in sport, active recreation, and other activities to support their wellbeing and to create ongoing benefits for our communities.
+The fund is one of the 50 nationwide initiatives dedicated to celebrating and empowering women and girls in sport, active recreation, and other activities to support their wellbeing and to create ongoing benefits for our communities.
 A key criterion of the fund was that initiatives needed to focus on providing support to women and girls who may face barriers to participation or who are not well supported by mainstream programmes.

 This opportunity was a one-off fund, and the Ministry does not provide additional sponsorship or financial support.